Elias Díaz Preview, Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Elias Diaz (.226 slugging percentage in past 10 games, including no homers), battle starter Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.
+Elias Diaz -- with an on-base percentage of .257 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Ryan Yarbrough on the hill, on September 28 at 8:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Dodgers.
+He is looking to bounce back following a four-strikeout performance in his last game against the Dodgers.

 Sportsbook Promo Codes